Local terroir

 The Cistercian monks who built the Old Church of Épiré in the XI century also owned vines.
 We know that since that time, there always have been vines reliant on the castle’s production.

-Located on the highest hillsides of the Appellation, close to the Loire river, the Hu-Boyau and the Champ de la Croix plots enjoy a remarkable South-Southwest exposure on shale soils where phtanite veins outcrop.
+Located on the highest hillsides of the Appellation, close to the Loire river, the Hu-Boyau and the la Croix Picot plots enjoy a remarkable South-Southwest exposure on shale soils where phtanite veins outcrop.

 Parcelle du Hu-Boyau // Hu-Boyau plot